MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 ## Next steps

-In the text above we have introduced the concepts of asynchronous programming as it relates to the Azure SDK for Java.
+After reading the asynchronous programming document above, we hope you now better understand the various asynchronous programming concepts.
 Once you have mastered the art of async programming, it is important to be able to iterate over the results.
-The [pagination and iteration](java-sdk-pagination.md) documentation introduces the best iteration strategies.
-Following this, the document goes on to detail how pagination is exposed to users of the Azure SDK for Java.
+The [pagination and iteration](java-sdk-pagination.md) documentation introduces the best iteration strategies, as well as detailing how pagination works in the Azure SDK for Java.